Gabriel Coronel

-Gabriel Eduardo Coronel Petrilli (born 13 February 1987 in Barquisimeto, Lara State) is a Venezuelan theater and TV actor, singer and model.
+Gabriel Eduardo Coronel Petrilli (born 13 February 1987) is a Venezuelan actor and singer.

 He began his career by participating in theater plays, then in 2007 took part in the casting of Somos tú y yo to join the cast in which he plays Gabriel "El Gago", from there decided to open routes to the United States, where he starred in the telenovela Relaciones Peligrosas as Mauricio Blanco.
 As star of the telenovela, he was nominated, in 2012, for the first edition of the Premios Tu Mundo and also to Premios People en Español.

 Career

 2007–12: Somos Tú y Yo and Relaciones Peligrosas

 Coronel studied music and acting, first at the Conservatory of Music of Lara, centroccidente in Venezuela.
 He began his career by participating in various modeling campaigns, and then obtained youth roles in Venezuelan telenovelas, such as Somos tú y yo on Venevisión, and its successor, Somos tú y yo: un nuevo día, also on Venevisión.
 Coronel also portrayed several theater roles during that time.

 In 2012 Coronel made his foray into international TV, appearing with the U.S. network Telemundo, in the telenovela Relaciones Peligrosas in the role of Mauricio Blanco, a young man who is attracted to his teacher.